ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Context IDs are 62-bit integers (0 to 2<sup>62</sup>-1).
 The context ID value of zero is reserved for UDP payloads, while non-zero values are dynamically
 allocated: non-zero even-numbered context IDs are client-initiated, and odd-numbered context IDs are server-initiated.
-Extensions can use the next available context ID for their own purposes.
+Extensions can use any available context ID for their own purposes.
 Note that, once allocated, any context ID can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.
 Additionally, note that